hhu-bsinfo/hadroNIO/README.md

 [Unified Communication X](https://openucx.org) (UCX) is a native framework, aiming to provide a unified API for multiple transport types.
 The UCX API offers several forms of communication, such as tagged messaging, active messaging, streaming or RDMA.
 Application developers do not need to target a specific network interconnect, since UCX automatically scans the system for available transports and chooses the fastest one (e.g. Ethernet or InfiniBand).
 Its Java-binding called JUCX (based on JNI) makes it also suitable for Java applications.

-With **hadroNIO**, we aim at combining these two frameworks, by providing a new NIO implementation, which leverages UCX to send and receive network traffic.
+With hadroNIO, we aim at combining these two frameworks, by providing a new NIO implementation, which leverages UCX to send and receive network traffic.
 Thus, hadroNIO can transparently accelerate existing Java NIO applications, using the fastest network interconnect available in a given environment.

 This is a research project by the [Operating Systems group](https://www.cs.hhu.de/en/research-groups/operating-systems.html) at the *Heinrich Heine University Düsseldorf*.